 Filter bags also come in many different shapes and hole sizes for a wide range of techniques and rosin presses.
 The most common material is nylon, but some are made of stainless steel and they really work well with trichomes.

-Rosin extraction typically does not extract high levels of CBD, so the chips are usually a valuable source of leftover CBD.
+Rosin pressing typically does not produce high levels of CBD, so the chips are usually a valuable source of leftover CBD.

 Auto-Buddering and Rosin Shatter